avantikalal/covid-gene-expression/README.md

 <figure>
   <img src="https://github.com/avantikalal/covid-gene-expression/blob/mariferrarini-patch-11/Diagram_projects.png" width="800">
   <figcaption>Fig. 1.
 Project structure and interaction.
-Project 1 and 2 along with literature research will provide a list of candidate genes for Project 3 and 4 that will take into account external factors (comorbidities, and potential drug treatments).
+Projects 1 and 2 along with literature research will provide a list of candidate genes for Project 3 and 4 that will take into account external factors (comorbidities, and potential drug treatments).
 Project 5 will implement the findings into electronic medical records.
 Finally, Project 6 allows the efforts of all of the previous projects to be clearly detailed into workflows for increased reproducibility.</figcaption>
 </figure>

 ## Deliverables